-Why it’s Important to See Beyond the Addiction
+Why it’s Important to See Beyond Substance Use Disorders

 Substance Use Disorders (SUDs) are often characterized by a pathological a need for a substance, resulting in reckless actions and compulsive seeking behaviors.
 Professionals in the field of psychology are in agreement that addiction and abuse generally stem from SUDs.
 Despite the mountains of research and the professionals’ agreement, many people still view addiction as the personal failure of immoral individuals.